Personal

 And our inpatient nurse, Maddie

 And then there’s someone who is very special to our family.
 Her name is Maddie, and she was one of our inpatient nurses at diagnosis.
-We stayed in touch, but only ran into her once on the street outside of Lurie.
+We stayed in touch, but only ran into her once on the street outside of our hospital.
 I told Maddie about our end of treatment party, and she came!
 I blocked so much of frontline and honestly don’t remember anyone but Maddie.
-She had this sparkle in her eye and told us how determined she was to win Margot over.
+She had this sparkle in her eye and told us how determined she was to win our daughter over.
 She met us during the darkest days of our lives, and showed up in the most beautiful way that only a nurse could.
 We love her dearly.

-Margot’s End of Treatment Celebration
+My Daughter’s End of Treatment Celebration

 Our balloon garlands

 I ordered balloons from Aubrey of 99 Haus Balloons, and loved the incredible dino she made for the girls.
-So I placed another order for Margot’s EOT celebration 5 days later.
+So I placed another order for her EOT celebration 5 days later.
 Aubrey very generously offered to gift these to us, and really went above and beyond, so I’d like to share a little more about her small business.
 She’s a mom of 4 girls, and 99 Haus Balloons is woman owned and serves the entire Chicagoland area.

 She offers grab and go 6 ft custom garlands that can be made to match your decor and theme.
 You can order online and schedule you pick up day and time.
 Pickups are M-F in Forest Park.
 A 6 ft garland will fit in almost any 4 door vehicle and will last for weeks if kept inside.